-Join Aaron F. Ross for an in-depth discussion in this video Importing a 3D scene, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Importing a 3D scene, part of Learning RealFlow.

 - Chapter 2 of this course is about…standard particles in RealFlow.…And standard particles are best…used for small-scale simulations.…What we'll do in this particular example…is a sink with running water.…Particles would not work that well, for example,…if you wanted to create an open body of water.…You would want to use RealWave for that.…Or if you had a very large-scale simulation, like a river,…you would want to use Hybrido for that.…In this case, with a small-scale simulation of a sink,…the standard particles are the best option.…